sydbail/MintingNFTwebpage/README.md

 * Enough Ether to complete transactions

 ## Installation and Running example
-First, to set up MetaMask, install the associated plugin to your browser and the Ganache Blockchain.
+First, to set up MetaMask, install the associated plugin to your browser and download the Ganache Blockchain.
 Next, log into Metamask using the 12 word mnenomic from the Ganache blockchain, this will give you access to the Ganache accounts that contain test Eth to perform transactions.
 To do this click forgot password, enter the 12 word phrase from ganache and set a password (which will allow you to log in without the phrase later).
 Finally, to add the Ganache blockchain to your Metamask network navigate to networks page and select add new network.
 Enter the RPC URL which can be found in the Ganache application (typically localhost:7545) and the chainID which is 1337.
 Make sure you have the selected the Ganache Network in the top right corner.
 To run the webpage, run the following commands from the project directory:

 ```console
 > npm install